Hiring Costs at Every Level

 Pre-employment Assessment Testing

 Pre-employment assessment tests can save you from making the wrong hire.
 However, you will have to pay the cost of the testing and evaluation.
-Choosing tests designed with great expertise will likely cost more, but are a greater investment.
+Factoring in these testing expenses gives a more accurate picture of your total cost of hire.

 Insurance